madash99/Coursera-Getting-and-Cleansing-Data/README.md

 This section begins by merging the test and training data into 3 data frames -- one for subjects, one for activities, and one for features.
-I chose at this point to "drop" entirely the raw data associated for the 128 vector observations as it is not needed for our analsyis.
+I chose at this point to "drop" entirely the raw data associated for the 128 vector observations as it is not needed for our analysis.

 The remaining code in this section  --